Meet Our Team

 Brian Harman • President & CEO

-Prior to his arrival at UMDF in July 2018, Mr. Harman joined UMDF from Children’s Hospital of Pittsburgh Foundation where he served as senior director of Corporate Engagement and Community Partnerships since 2014.
-Prior to that position, he spent nearly a decade as director of Annual Giving at Nationwide Children’s Hospital in Columbus, Ohio.
-Mr. Harman also served as executive director as well as other roles within development and grassroots advocacy for the American Cancer Society in Ohio.
+Brian joined UMDF from Children’s Hospital of Pittsburgh Foundation, where he served as senior director of Corporate Engagement and Community Partnerships.
+Prior to that, he held leadership roles at Nationwide Children’s Hospital in Columbus, Ohio and the American Cancer Society.

 Rare Fact about Brian: Brian was the weatherman for his college television station.